Cherreads

 Dexmon: Don't call her that.

-Dexmon pushed past him and shouldered into a private chamber reserved for royals, laying her on the bed with a gentleness that contradicted everything about the last ten minutes.
+Without a word, Dexmon shouldered past him into a private chamber reserved for royals, and laid her on the bed gently.

-The hearth across the room roared to life on its own.
+The hearth and every torch roared to life on their own.
+He didn't notice.

 Aegon: The fire is a nice touch.
 Now we get on top and spread her legs.